 This document provides a wealth of information, with clear section headings to guide you through the content.
 Feel free to explore the sections that interest you most if you prefer a more focused read.

-I want to thank Ed Juline, Director of Bitcoin Advocacy at Strategy, Shirish Jajodia, Corporate Treasurer and Head of Investor Relations, and Chaitanya Jain, Treasury and Investor Relations at Strategy, for their help in fact-checking this article.
+I want to thank Ed Juline, Director of Bitcoin Advocacy at Strategy, and Chaitanya Jain, Treasury and Investor Relations at Strategy, for their help in fact-checking this article.

 I am looking forward to receiving your feedback.